“Microsoft Excel is not a spreadsheet application anymore, it’s a medium to store, present, and analyze data” – Puneet Gogia, Co-Founder ExcelChamps

 Below are the steps you need to follow to create a named range in Excel:

-- First of all, select the cell or range of cells which you want to convert into a named range (here in this example, I have a cell where I have a discount percentage).
+- First of all, select the cell or range of cells that you want to convert into a named range (here in this example, I have a cell where I have a discount percentage).

 - After that, go to the “Formula” tab and click on the “Name Manager” and then click on the “New”.